codcod/go-repos/README.md

 - **Multi-language support**: Go, Python, Java, JavaScript analysis
 - **Security scanning**: Vulnerability detection and dependency analysis
 - **Quality metrics**: Code quality and maintainability assessment
-- **Configurable pipelines**: Customizable analysis workflows
+- **Advanced configuration**: Flexible YAML-based configuration system

 **Flake8-style Format** (`--complexity-detailed`):
 - One violation per line (similar to flake8 output)
 - Format: `file:line:column: C901 'function_name' is too complex (complexity)`
-- Easy to integrate with CI/CD pipelines and linters
+- Easy to integrate with CI/CD systems and linters

 **Note**: When `--complexity-report` or `--complexity-detailed` is used alone (without `--categories`), it generates **only** the complexity analysis and skips all other health checks for faster execution.
 To combine complexity reporting with other health checks, specify the desired categories using `--categories`.